ISISNeutronMuon/MDANSE-Examples/tutorials/tutorial3-quasielastic-neutron-scattering/README.md

 There are a number of ways to show how the DISF is related to the diffusion constant of a particle.
-We will start by rewriting the incoherent intermediate scattering function so that is an exponential of the cumulants of $\vec{d_{j}}(t) = \vec{q} \cdot \[r_{j}(t) - r_{j}(0)\]$ which is the displacement of atom $j$ along $\vec{q}$.
+We will start by rewriting the incoherent intermediate scattering function so that it is an exponential of the cumulants of $\vec{d_{j}}(t) = \vec{q} \cdot \[r_{j}(t) - r_{j}(0)\]$ which is the displacement of atom $j$ along $\vec{q}$.
 ```math